-To wall-mount an SSG 5 device, do the following:
+To wall-mount an SSG 20 device, do the following:

-- Align the wall mount ears to the device. - 2.
+- 1. Align the wall mount ears to the device. - 2.
 Place the screws in the holes and use a phillips screwdriver to secure them. - 3.
-Ensure that the wall to be used is smooth, flat, dry and sturdy. - Mount the device on the wall with the provided screws. - 5.
-Plug the power supply into the power outlet.
+Ensure that the wall to be used is smooth, flat, dry and sturdy. - Mount the device on the wall with the provided screws. - Plug the power supply into the power outlet.

-To desk-mount an SSG 5 device:
+To desk-mount an SSG 20 device, do the following: